splunk/global_monitoring_console/package/default/readme.txt

-he App needs to run on a dedicated Global Monitoring Console for the entire enterprise.
+The App needs to run on a dedicated Global Monitoring Console for the entire enterprise.
 Also export the Splunk Monitoring Console App Globally and set read for everyone and write for just admin
 Required Splunkbase Apps:

     Splunk Common Information Model (CIM): https://splunkbase.splunk.com/app/1621